-1. Named Plaintiffs bring this action for declaratory and injunctive relief, under the National Voter Registration Act of 1993, 52 U.S.C. §§ 20501-20511 (hereinafter the "NVRA") and the Elections Clause and Fourteenth Amendment of the Constitution, on behalf of themselves and tens of thousands of Kansas residents who are being prevented from exercising their fundamental right to vote due to Defendants' unlawful policies and practices.
-Since 2013,
+1. Named Plaintiffs bring this action for declaratory and injunctive relief, under the National Voter Registration Act of 1993, 52 U.S.C. §§ 20501-20511 (hereinafter the "NVRA"), on behalf of themselves and tens of thousands of Kansas residents who are being prevented from exercising their fundamental right to vote due to Defendants' unlawful policies and practices.
+Since 2013, Defendants have acted to undermine the NVRA's accessible registration system by a driver's license produce documents like a birth certificate or U.S. passport in order to become registered.
+Over the last three years, Defendants have placed more than 35,000 would-be Kansas voters on a "suspense list," and of these individuals, approximately 22,000 remain in suspense or have been purged altogether from the registration system, solely because they purportedly did not submit documentary proof of citizenship.
+This requirement has upended the registration of voters in Kansas, such that nearly 14% of all new registrants in Kansas have been stymied as a result of Defendants' policies.
+One Plaintiff, Ralph Ortiz, is a U.S. military veteran who, after thirteen years of service, sought to make a permanent home in Kansas, only to find himself barred from registering to vote by the Defendants' illegal application of a documentary proof-of-citizenship requirement.
+Defendants have created a needless, bureaucratic maze of barriers to registration that has already deterred many Kansans from participating as voters, and have implemented these disruptive measures in the face of directly contrary Supreme Court precedent.
+These actions are unlawful under the NVRA and must be halted.

-Defendants have acted to undermine the NVRA's accessible registration system by illegally demanding that Kansans who attempt to register to vote while applying for or renewing a driver's license produce documents like a birth certificate or U.S. passport in order to become registered.
-Over the last three years, Defendants have placed more than 35,000 would-be Kansas voters on a "suspense list."
-Of these individuals, approximately 22,000 remain suspended or have been purged altogether from the registration system, solely because they purportedly did not submit documentary proof of citizenship.
-This requirement has upended the registration of voters in Kansas, such that nearly 14% of all new registrants have been stymied as a result of Defendants' policies.
-One Plaintiff, Ralph Ortiz, is a U.S. military veteran who, after thirteen years of service, sought to make a permanent home in Kansas, only to find himself barred from registering to vote by Defendants' illegal application of a documentary proof-of-citizenship requirement.
-Defendants have created a needless, bureaucratic maze of barriers to registration that has already deterred many Kansans from participating as voters.
-Defendants have implemented these disruptive measures in the face of directly contrary Supreme Court precedent.
-These actions are unlawful and must be halted.
+2. Two legal provisions are at issue in this case.
+First, this action challenges

-2. Plaintiffs challenge two legal provisions in this case.
-First, this action challenges Defendants' application of Kan.
+Defendants' application of Kan.
 Stat.
-Ann. § 25-2309(l) (hereinafter the "documentary proof-of-citizenship law" or "DPOC law"), which unlawfully requires Kansans who attempt to register to vote in conjunction with a motor vehicle driver's license application to submit documentary proof of United States citizenship.
+Ann. § 25-2309(l) (hereinafter the "documentary proof-ofcitizenship law" or "DPOC law"), which unlawfully requires Kansans who attempt to register to vote in conjunction with a motor vehicle driver's license application to submit documentary proof of United States citizenship.
 Second, this action challenges Defendants' application of Kan.
 Admin.
 Regs. § 7-23-15, an administrative rule that improperly purges voters who have duly registered under the NVRA if they fail to provide evidence of citizenship within 90 days of receipt of their registration application (the "90-day purge rule").
 The Plaintiffs and tens of thousands of other eligible Kansas voters who submitted valid and complete voter registrations in accordance with federal law have been effectively disenfranchised by the two challenged provisions.